-If the underwriters exercise their option to purchase additional shares of our common stock in full, our existing stockholders would own 80.0% and our new investors would own 20.0% of the total number of shares of our common stock outstanding upon completion of this offering.
-The total consideration paid by our existing stockholders would be approximately \$248.6 million, or 44.2%, and the total consideration paid by our new investors would be \$314.0 million, or 55.8%.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding upon completion of this offering.
+The total consideration paid by our existing stockholders would be approximately \$ million, or %, and the total consideration paid by our new investors would be \$ million, or %.

-The foregoing calculations (other than the historical net tangible deficit calculations) are based on 48,277,163 shares of common stock outstanding as of March 31, 2021 (after giving effect to the conversion of all of our outstanding convertible preferred stock as of March 31, 2021 into 19,034,437 shares of our common stock), and exclude the following shares as of March 31, 2021:
+The foregoing calculations (other than the historical net tangible book value calculations) are based on outstanding as of shares of our common stock), and exclude the following shares as of , 2020:shares of common stock , 2020intoshares of our common stock), and exclude the following shares as of , 2020:, 2020:

-- 13,637,676 shares of our common stock issuable upon the exercise of options outstanding as of March 31, 2021, with a weighted-average exercise price of \$8.85 per share; - 1,010,745 shares of our common stock issuable upon the exercise of options granted subsequent to March 31, 2021, with a weightedaverage exercise price of \$21.34 per share; - 5,867,985 shares of common stock reserved for issuance under the 2021 Plan (which amount includes approximately 3,950,000 shares of performance stock units, and shares with an aggregate value of \$1,200,000 underlying restricted stock units that we currently intend to grant to certain of our service providers upon effectiveness of this offering (composed of \$900,000 in respect of non-employee directors and \$300,000 in respect of non-employee non-director service providers)), not including (1) the remaining shares of common stock available for future issuance under the 2012 Plan and (2) shares of common stock authorized by our board of directors for issuance under the 2012 Plan but not included in the pool of shares available for issuance under the 2012 Plan, as well as any increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan; - 893,072 shares of common stock available for future issuance under the 2012 Plan and 332,807 shares of common stock authorized by our board of directors for issuance under the 2012 Plan but not included in the pool of shares available for issuance under the 2012 Plan, which will become available for future issuance under the 2021 Plan; and - 1,466,996 shares of our common stock reserved for future issuance under the ESPP which will become effective as of the effective date of the registration statement of which this prospectus is a part, as well as any shares of common stock that may be issued pursuant to provisions in our ESPP that increase the number of shares of our common stock reserved under the ESPP.
+- shares of our common stock issuable upon the exercise of options outstanding as of , 2020, with a weighted-average exercise price of \$ per share; - shares of our common stock issuable upon the exercise of options granted subsequent to exercise price of \$ per share; 2020, with a weighted-average - shares of common stock reserved for issuance under the 2021 Plan, which will become effective in connection with the completion of this offering as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan; - shares of common stock available for future issuance under the 2012 Plan; and - shares of our common stock reserved for future issuance under the ESPP which will become effective in connection with the completion of this offering, as well as any shares of common stock that may be issued pursuant to provisions in our ESPP that automatically increase the number of shares of our common stock reserved under the ESPP.